dan-bailey/dan-bailey/README.md

 - 👋 Hi, I’m @dan-bailey
 - 👀 I’m interested in full-stack web development.
+Writing a lot of Python lately.
 - 🌱 I’m currently learning: GraphQL, Docker/Kubernetes, prepping for my AZ-104 certification, and learning to play guitar.
 - 💞️ I’m looking to collaborate on something cool.
 What've you got?
 - 📫 How to reach me: dbailey@danbailey.net or on Threads at @fontosaurus